eurecom-s3/lemon/README.md

 - [X] Insert checks on kernel versions and ```CONFIG_``` kernel options to extend support
 - [X] Implement network dump (TCP)
 - [X] Implement dump with reduced granule if page fail to be read
+- [X] Introduce support for kernels that do not have uprobes
 - [ ] Support other CPU architectures (x32, ARM32, MIPS, PowerPC, POWER, RISC-V)
-- [ ] Introduce support for kernels that do not have uprobes (by hooking some syscall or intectept egress traffic in read only from TC?)
 - [ ] Use of `_stext` in x64 to bypass missing `CONFIG_KALLSYMS_ALL`
 - [ ] Bruteforce scanning (?) for page containing same data of  `_stext` page in ARM64 to bypass missing `CONFIG_KALLSYMS_ALL`
 - [ ] Implement network dump (UDP)